Man shot & killed by Franklin County deputy identified, family seeks answers

 Goodson, who was not the focus of the original investigation, was taken to Riverside Methodist Hospital where he later died

+Columbus police said in a release no other officers saw the shooting and other eyewitnesses have not been identified.

-The deputy was identified as Jason Meade, who has worked with the Franklin County Sheriff's Office for 17 years.
+Meade has worked for the Franklin County Sheriff's Office for 17 years.

 The sheriff's office said Meade is not on duty and as of Sunday, is waiting to be interviewed by the Columbus Division of Police Critical Incident and Response Team, which is investigating the incident.